safe-global/safe-docs/source/contracts/personal_edition.md

 There need to be enough signatures to reach the threshold configured on Safe setup.
 To generate a signature a Safe owner signs the keccak hash of the following information:
-`byte(0x19), byte(0), this, to, value, data, operation, safeTxGas, dataGas, gasPrice, gasToken, _nonce` where `this` is the Safe address and `_nonce` is the the global `nonce` stored in the safe contract.
+`byte(0x19), byte(0), this, to, value, data, operation, safeTxGas, dataGas, gasPrice, gasToken, _nonce` where `this` is the Safe address and `_nonce` is the the global `nonce` stored in the Safe contract.

 The `nonce` of the Safe contract is a public variable and increases after each execution of a Safe transaction (every time `execTransactionAndPaySubmitter` is executed).

 When a transaction was submitted the contract will store the gas left on method entry.
 Based on this the contract will calculate the gas used that the user needs to pay.

-Before executing the Safe transaction the contract will check the signatures of the safe, to ensure that the transaction was authorized by the Safe owners, and check that enough gas is left to fullfill the gas requested for the Safe transaction (`safeTxGas`).
+Before executing the Safe transaction the contract will check the signatures of the Safe, to ensure that the transaction was authorized by the Safe owners, and check that enough gas is left to fullfill the gas requested for the Safe transaction (`safeTxGas`).
 If these checks fail the transaction triggering `execTransactionAndPaySubmitter` will also fail.
 This means the submitter will not be refunded.

 After the execution of the Safe transaction the contract calculates the gas that has been used based on the start gas.
 If the `gasPrice` is set to 0 no refund transaction will be triggered.